Neurostimulation and qEEG

 What Kind of Brain Waves Can QEEG Detect?

-qEEG brain mapping is a powerful tool used by healthcare professionals to analyze various types of brain waves, including delta, alpha, theta, beta, and high beta waves.
+qEEG brain mapping is a powerful tool used by healthcare professionals to analyze various types of brain waves such as delta, alpha, theta, beta, and high beta waves.
 These waves, with their unique frequencies, provide valuable insights into a person’s neurological functioning and potential cognitive or mental health issues.
-In order to rank highly on Google SEO, we will delve deeper into what these waves feel like and how they impact thinking.

 Delta Waves: